 Known the world over as the Silicon Valley of India.
 The South Indian city of Bangalore has gone through a sea change in the last few decades.
 But look past its high rise buildings, glitzy malls, and glass tinted offices and you will discover the old Bengaluru.
-The one that harks back to its colonial past and old-time neighborhoods.
+The one that harks back to its colonial past and old-time neighbourhoods.

 The honour of founding the city goes to Kempe Gowda.
 He built a mud fort in 1537 in what is now old Bangalore.
 The British moved into the city in the early 1800s and set up a military cantonment owing to the city’s all-year pleasant climate.
 The influence of the British can still be seen throughout the city.
 Streets named Brigade Road and Artillery Road and neighbourhoods named Richmond Town and Benson Town.